Our Fundamental Rights Under the National Labor Relations Act

 Recently we have been challenged by one of our employers in a very serious way.
-The rights of Musicians of the Las Colinas Symphony have been curtailed through a series of actions made by the company.
+The rights of Musicians of the Las Colinas Symphony have been curtailed with the purpose of exerting power and influence over them at the workplace.

-There has been ample recent reporting by Local 72-147 about current disputes with the leadership of this organization: a longtime musician unjustly dismissed, an entire section of the orchestra locked out, contracts mis-written, etc. Most pointedly, 22 members of the orchestra had their season contracts revoked (Please see the latest update).
+There has been ample recent reporting by Local 72-147 about current disputes with the leadership of this organization: a longtime musician unjustly dismissed, an entire section of the orchestra locked out, contracts purposely miswritten, etc. Most pointedly, 22 members of the orchestra had their season contracts revoked.
+(Please see the latest update)

-Aside from the economic ill effects of this on musicians, something more basically insidious is going on.
+Aside from real economic pain inflicted on people, something more basically insidious is going on.

 Underneath these actions has been a campaign to undermine